demisto/content-docs/docs/contributing/contributing.md

 ## Pull Request Submission Process
 ### Prerequisites
 Before submitting a Pull Request to the [Cortex XSOAR GitHub Repository](https://github.com/demisto/content), the following requirements must be met:
-1. Make sure to check the content contribution [checklist](../contributing/checklist), and assure that all the required files exist and are properly formatted.
-2. Create and upload your contribution to a GitHub **fork** of the XSOAR Content repository, and submit your changes **on a new branch** (do **not** push your changes to the *master* branch).
+1. Create and upload your contribution to a GitHub **fork** of the XSOAR Content repository, and submit your changes **on a new branch** (do **not** push your changes to the *master* branch).
-3. Validate your content using [demisto-sdk validate](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/validate/README.md):
+2. Validate your content using [demisto-sdk validate](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/validate/README.md):
     `demisto-sdk validate -i Packs/YourPackName`
-4. If your contribution has integrations or scripts, run linting (which also runs [unit-tests](../tutorials/tut-setup-dev#step-5-run-the-linter-and-unit-tests)) by running:
+3. If your contribution has integrations or scripts, run linting (which also runs [unit-tests](../tutorials/tut-setup-dev#step-5-run-the-linter-and-unit-tests)) by running:
     `demisto-sdk lint -i Packs/YourPakName`
-5. Create a short demo video presenting the product and your pack, and link it.
+4. Create a short demo video presenting the product and your pack, and link it.
     This will help our reviewers to better understand what the product is used for, and how the newly contributed content integrates with it.

 ![Creating a fork](../doc_imgs/contributing/content-new-fork.gif)